koolskateguy89/url-shortener/README.md

 - [~] Server
   - [~] Actix
 - [ ] API - use Tanstack Query ? it's framework agnostic but Solid-Start has good enough default that it TQ isn't needed.
-But what to do with NextJs?
+But what to do with NextJs? - correction it's backend agnostic so wouldn't work here
 - [ ] Web
   - [~] Solid-Start
   - [ ] NextJs